ADU Builder in Montecito

 1200 Sq Ft

-Unincorporated Santa Barbara County.
-Hillside parcel with a significant slope, requiring a stepped slab foundation and coordination for private road access.
+Large Montecito parcel with private road access and discretionary review considerations.
 Finish level consistent with the primary residence in material quality throughout.
 Santa Barbara County Planning and Development permit process.
 The homeowner had initially contacted the City of Santa Barbara before the correct jurisdiction was confirmed.
 Typical permit-to-certificate-of-occupancy timeline: 12 to 16 months.

 Montecito Coastal Casita